B-Griffinn/Git-for-Web-Development-Project/README.md

 - [X] PM then will count the Assignment as done by merging the HW back into master "STUDENT FORK".

 ## Stretch
-- [ X] While the processes learned here will set you up to be successful in most situations, they are just the tip of the iceberg in learning Git.
+- [X] While the processes learned here will set you up to be successful in most situations, they are just the tip of the iceberg in learning Git.
 Independantly research the following topics to learn more about Git.

 ME: Merge conflicts happen when you merge branches that have competing commits, and Git needs your help to decide which changes to incorporate in the final merge.

-  - [ X] Research and understand what a `merge conflict` is and how to resolve it.
+  - [X] Research and understand what a `merge conflict` is and how to resolve it.

   ME: To resolve a merge conflict, you must manually edit the conflicted file to select the changes that you want to keep in the final merge

-  - [X ] Reseach the Git commands `pull`, `rebase`, `merge`.
+  - [X] Reseach the Git commands `pull`, `rebase`, `merge`.
 These commands will allow you to bring in changes that other developers push to the master branch.

   ME:
   Pull: git-request-pull - Generates a summary of pending changes